Borgo Egnazia: Faux Rustic, Fully Glam, and Fabulous

 The Celeb Factor: Thank You, JT

-The place really hit the travel press jackpot when Justin Timberlake and Jessica Biel tied the knot here in a candlelit courtyard that looked straight out of a film set.
-Since then, it’s become a magnet for celebs, influencers, and everyone who wants to feel like they’re starring in their own Italian wedding movie—whether or not they’re getting married.
+The resort hit the travel press jackpot when Justin Timberlake and Jessica Biel tied the knot here.
+Their candlelit courtyard looked like it came straight from a film set.
+Since then, it has attracted celebs, influencers, and those wishing to feel like stars in their own Italian movie—wedding or not.

-That said, if you arrive expecting ancient charm and true-blue Puglian village vibes, you might want to reset your GPS—and your daydreams.
-This is more fashion-forward fantasy than rustic reality.
+However, if you expect ancient charm and true Puglian village vibes, be prepared for a reality check.
+Borgo Egnazia is more fashion-forward fantasy than rustic reality.

 The Setup: A Luxe Playground That’s...
 Massive

-The rooms?
 Borgo Egnazia offers a range of room types for different travel styles.
-Families are best suited to the Casette—two-story townhouses with space for the kids and easy access to splash zones.
-Want a break from screaming cannonballs?
+Families are best suited to the Casette—two-story townhouses with space for kids and easy access to splash zones.
+Want a break from the cannonball chaos?
 Book a room in La Corte, where children under 12 aren’t allowed.
-That’s right, adults-only calm with your aperitivo.
+That’s right: adults-only calm with your aperitivo.

-The beach club?
-It’s a short walk (or golf cart joyride) away.
+It’s a short walk (or a golf cart joyride) away.
 Pebbled beach?
-Yes.
+Yes!
 But chic loungers, Aperol spritzes on command, and first-class people-watching make up for the lack of soft sand.

-Trattoria Mia Cucina – rustic, relaxed, and possibly run by someone’s stylish nonna who once worked in fashion.
+Trattoria Mia Cucina – Rustic and relaxed.
+It’s possibly run by someone’s stylish nonna who once worked in fashion.

 Due Camini – Michelin-starred and white-tablecloth fancy.
-Come hungry, leave full and slightly smug.
+Come hungry, leave satisfied and slightly smug.

-La Frasca – open-air, hyper-local, and best enjoyed over slow wine and slow conversation.
+La Frasca – Open-air dining, hyper-local dishes, best enjoyed over slow wine and even slower conversations.

 The Best Part: All the Glam, None of the Guilt (If You Leave the Property)